Why Psychology at Fredonia?

 We have a very active Psychology Club.
 It arranges several social events and off-campus trips each year.
 It also brings in speakers to discuss career opportunities and graduate programs.
 Many of its activities include community service, such as participating in a suicide prevention walk and increasing awareness of issues associated with homelessness.
 Students may be invited to join the university's chapter of Psi Chi, the international honor society in psychology.
 Students are initiated into Psi Chi at our annual luncheon; at this event, merit awards are given to our most outstanding students.
 The student groups associated with our department provide an environment where students can relax and meet others with similar interests.
 It is also a great opportunity to develop leadership skills.

 Our faculty have distinguished themselves in the field of psychology.
-One is a Distinguished Teaching Professor and one is a Distinguished Service Professor.
+One is a Distinguished Teaching Professor and two are Distinguished Service Professors.
 Faculty have also received the President’s Award for Excellence in Teaching, and the Chancellor’s Award for Excellence in Faculty Service.
 They have received Fulbright Fellowships that have allowed them to teach and do research in other countries.
 They have given invited lectures in Russia, China, Poland, Bulgaria, Estonia, Japan, and Turkey.
 Our faculty have held numerous leadership positions on campus and in national organizations.
 They have received local grants to improve our teaching effectiveness.

 The faculty have numerous publications in scientific journals and have presented their work at various professional conferences.
 They have varied research interests.
 For example, Dr. Creeley studies the effects of early drug exposure on the developing brain using animal models.
 She and Dr. Denton are also collaborating on a study of the advice pregnant women give one another on the internet about using psychotropic medication during pregnancy.
-Dr. McMay is examining the methods ex-offenders use to make the transition back into the community after an incarceration.
+Dr. McMay is working on the ways that the use of technology in the classroom (e.g., video lectures, interactive apps, clicker technology) can help or hinder student learning experiences.

 Graduate School Preparation

 Our students develop skills and have experiences that make them competitive for graduate school admissions.
 In addition to gaining an understanding of the field of psychology, they develop analytical, writing, and communication skills.
 They have attended prestigious institutions such as UCLA, the University of West Virginia, and Penn State University, and they often comment on the quality of their preparation for graduate work.
 Many have completed a Master’s program and some have gone on to earn a Ph.D. or a Psy.D. in school psychology, social work, developmental psychology, clinical psychology, and human factors.
-For example, Mary Cappotelli (2014) is currently a School Psychology Doctoral Graduate Student at Alfred University.
+For example, Richard Belz (2016) is currently a pursuing a Doctorate in clinical psychology at University of North Dakota.